Are Narnia and Harry Potter Connected: Through the Wardrobe and Platform 9 ¾

 Do the Pevensies and the Hogwarts Founders Connect Narnia and Harry Potter

-Ultimately, whether directly connected or not, both series offer wonder and magic.
+Ultimately, whether directly connected or not, both the Narnia and Harry Potter series’ offer wonder and magic.
 The similarities enrich the reading experience.
 It allows creative interpretations and appreciation of how authors use familiar elements to craft unique worlds.

 Recommended: The School for Good and Evil | Summary, Themes, and Quotes